 For someone who couldn't read a book in months, I'm glad I'm back on the marathon.

-...the reason he was interviewing her, and not he other way around, the requisite Master's degree in social work prominently displayed on the wall.
+This is one of the best short story collections I read and, by far, my best book from Netgalley....the reason he was interviewing her, and not he other way around, the requisite Master's degree in social work prominently displayed on the wall.
 Never once spending a day at the poverty line, but rich in the political acumen that people like her lacked to market themselves to the powers that bestowed big money.

 His head was lowered.
 Preoccupied, I wondered?
 Or with the affectionate, mockexasperation of the duty-bound father?